Renewable Energy Systems

 Distributed Generation Rates

-In April of 2019, the Washington State legislature passed the Engrossed Second Substitute Senate Bill 5223 (E2SSB 5223) affecting both the rate for Net-metering and the amount of Net-metering the utility must allow.
-As of November 2019, Kittitas PUD has completed a review of Net-metering rates and notified customers affected by Senate Bill 5223.
+In April 2019, the Washington State legislature passed the Engrossed Second Substitute Senate Bill 5223 (E2SSB 5223) affecting both the rate for Net-metering and the amount of Net-metering the utility must allow.
+As of November 2019, Kittitas PUD has completed a review of Net-metering rates and notified all customers affected by Senate Bill 5223.
 Please contact the office if you have questions.

 The following rates apply to new interconnections.
 If you are an existing Distributed Generation customer, please contact the office to confirm your current rate.